John Crackett: Personal life

 Crackett is a Chartered Engineer.
 He is a Fellow of Institute of Electrical Engineers and a Fellow of Institute of Mechanical Engineers.
 He is a Member of the Worshipful Company of Engineers.

 Honours

 Crackett was appointed Companion of the Order of the Bath in the 2015 New Year Honours.

-On 1 November 2011, he was appointed Honorary Colonel of the 37 Signal Regiment (Volunteers).
+He has received the Territorial Decoration (TD) and the Volunteer Reserves Service Medal (VR).